Navigate through the Mendix Cloud GenAI Portal

 Metadata

 Metadata is additional information that can be attached to data in a GenAI knowledge base.
 Unlike the actual content, metadata provides structured details that help in organizing, searching, and filtering information more efficiently.
-It helps manage large datasets by allowing to retrieve of relevant data based on specific attributes rather than relying solely on similarity-based searches.
+It helps manage large datasets by allowing the retrieval of relevant data based on specific attributes rather than relying solely on similarity-based searches.

 Metadata consists of key-value pairs and serves as additional information connected to the data, though it is not part of the vectorization itself.

-For example, a GenAI Knowledge Base could be used to store customer support tickets.
-Each ticket may have associated metadata such as Ticket Type, Status, and Priority.
-Instead of relying solely on similarity-based searches of ticket descriptions, users can filter for specific tickets, such as ‘bug’ tickets with the status set to ‘solved’.
+Instead of relying solely on similarity-based searches of ticket descriptions, users can then filter for specific tickets, such as 'Bug' tickets with the status set to 'Solved'.

 Add Data from a Mendix Application